 Also, take the market conditions into account.
 Factors that are beyond your control could also influence your negotiation position.
 Think, for instance, negative or positive market conditions.

-The quickest way to get insight into a pay range is looking at job sites or company review sites.
+The quickest way to get insight into a pay range is by looking at job sites or company review sites.
 Here you can find indications for specific jobs and the salary related to work experience.

-Depending on your location, there might be more specific local sources that can help you get information on salaries, benefits, interview questions you can expect, and more insider info from people who work or worked for an company.
+Depending on your location, there might be more specific local sources that can help you get information on salaries, benefits, interview questions you can expect, and more insider info from people who work or worked for a company.

 Prepare for salary negotiation

 Your research should help you come up with a salary range rather than a specific number.
 This way, you give yourself a bit more flexibility to negotiate your salary.

 You need to know what’s the lowest salary figure you can live with.
 Therefore, before your interview, it’s better to have already figured out what’s the lowest salary you would accept.

 Once you have set a realistic range, you should aim for the middle to the high end of that range.
 Always use a whole number when answering questions about what salary you expect.
 If you provide a range, you show that you’re willing to concede.
 The interviewer will most likely immediately aim for the smaller number in your range.